The Best Festivals in Bhutan; When, Where & How to Attend

 Those who witness a Tshechu are thought to earn merit, be bestowed great luck, and will have their wishes come true.
 Besides that, it is also an occasion to socialize and be merry.
 Before the Tshechu begins, prayers and rituals are done beforehand in order to invoke the deities.

 The Thimphu Tshechu is one of the biggest festivals in Bhutan as thousands of people flock to the capital in their finest garments.
-This three-day festival is a welcomed reprieve from work.
-During the festival, people pack into the courtyard of the Tashichho dzong (fortress), a dancing stage is erected, and mask dances, often with a religious significance, are performed.
+This three+ day festival is a welcomed reprieve from work.
+During the festival, people pack into the courtyard of the Tashichho Dzong (fortress), a dancing stage is erected, and mask dances, often with a religious significance, are performed.

-Jambay Lhakhang Drup
+1. Jambay Lhakhang Drup, October/November

 Bhutan Life Exposure organized my tour around this festival, Jambay Lhakhang Drup.
+And it was epic.